Atria's Response to COVID-19

-In late February, Atria leadership gave careful consideration to develop a new set of protocols – using Atria’s existing rigorous infection control management protocols and based on Centers for Disease Control and Prevention (CDC) guidance – to prepare for and respond to COVID-19.
-Atria put these protocols in place at all 216 communities across the U.S. and Canada in early March.
+In late February, Atria leadership gave careful consideration to develop a new set of protocols – using Atria’s existing rigorous infection control management protocols and based on CDC guidance – to prepare for and respond to COVID-19.
+Atria put these protocols in place at their 200+ Atria communities across the U.S. and Canada in early March.
 As the situation evolved, we quickly and repeatedly escalated our safety and infection control protocols regarding visitor restrictions, screening processes, and travel policies.
-We continue to work to make sure we have the appropriate personal protective equipment (PPE) and other supplies needed to keep our residents and employees safe.
+We continue to work to ensure we have the appropriate Personal Protective Equipment (PPE) and other supplies needed to keep our residents and employees safe.

 View the full COVID-19 response update shared across our organization and communities.

 View the timeline of our COVID-19 response protocol and safety measures.